willstepp/writings/sanctum-kthadras/sk.notes.md

 * He was laughing.
 Laughing at me.

 * In the asylum he sees a skull, emerging from a storm with lightning

+* Maybe the man at state hospital shouldn’t laugh, play it more real in the moment.

 ### Will's Apartment